dwarvesf/brainery/updates/digest/13-more-than-lines-of-code.md

   - team
   - remote
   - weekly-digest
+title: "Weekly Digest #13: More than lines of code"
-title: "#13 More than lines of code?"
+short_title: "#13 More than lines of code"
 date: 2024-07-20
 description: "Welcome to this week's edition of our roundup, where we highlight the moments that make us more than just lines of code.
 This week, we're jet-setting around the world with our team's summer adventures, introducing new memo features, cheering for a beloved teammate's new chapter in the US, and celebrating new born.
 From beachside workspaces to anime figurine collections, we've got it all."
 authors: